Emergency Dentist – Brampton, ON

-When Should I Go to the Hospital VS Dentist?
+Should I Go to the ER for a Dental Emergency?

 If you’re experiencing a dental emergency that is life-threatening, you should go to the hospital.
 Problems like uncontrollable swelling that affects your breathing, deep cuts, jaw fractures, jaw dislocations, and serious abscess or infection require an immediate visit to the ER.
 For any other dental emergency that has to do with your dental structure, or infection that isn’t affecting your breathing, you can visit our office for expert dental treatment.

 Do I Need a Root Canal?